Wondering how a customer survey can be used to boost online review scores? Market research to the rescue!

 The outcomes of the market research aided the client with the data and feedback they needed to create effective operations and marketing strategies in the future.

 To address the objectives stated above, our customer survey research company used an email survey to collect feedback.
-The customer survey collected a total of 124 responses, roughly taking respondents an average of 8 minutes to compete from start to finish.
+The customer survey collected a total of 124 responses, roughly taking respondents an average of 8 minutes to complete from start to finish.

 A crucial piece to this customer survey was to gather testimonials and reviews for the software.
 All respondents who reported being highly satisfied were asked if they would be willing to provide a testimonial for the company to use in its marketing efforts.